Subqueries

 Subqueries in Stoolap

-Stoolap supports non-correlated subqueries in SQL statements, allowing you to use the results of one query within another query.
+Stoolap supports both correlated and non-correlated subqueries in SQL statements, allowing you to use the results of one query within another query.
 This enables complex data operations and filtering based on dynamic conditions.

 Supported Subquery Types